HomeTop HeadlinesAirline Pilot Dies Midflight

 “The pilot of our Airbus 350… flight TK204 from Seattle to Istanbul collapsed during the flight,” said Yahya Üstün, Turkish Airlines’ senior vice president of media relations.
 “After an unsuccessful attempt to give first aid, the flight crew… decided to make an emergency landing, but he died before landing.”

-FlightAware, a flight-tracking company, noted that the aircraft was flying over northern Canada when it rerouted south to New York.
+FlightAware, a flight-tracking company, noted that the aircraft was flying over northern Canada when it rerouted south to New York City.
 The flight landed safely around 6 a.m. local time on Wednesday, according to the Federal Aviation Administration (FAA).
 Emergency medical services were immediately on standby, and passengers were later rebooked on other flights to their destinations.

 Üstün expressed his condolences on behalf of the airline, stating that the loss of their captain was deeply felt, and extended sincere sympathies to his family, colleagues, and all those close to him.

-Captain Pehlivan has been with Turkish Airlines since 2007.
+Captain Pehlivan had been with Turkish Airlines since 2007.
 His most recent routine medical examination, completed in March, had shown no indications of health issues that would have compromised his ability to fly.
 Turkish Airlines confirmed that he had passed all required health checks prior to the incident.

 In-flight pilot incapacitation is a rare but serious event.
 On commercial flights, such incidents are estimated to occur between 0.1 and 0.3 per million flight hours, often caused by cardiovascular issues, gastroenteritis, or hypoxia.